briefercloud/briefer/docs/DEPLOYMENT_GCP.md

 5. [(Optional) Configuring Nginx for Public Access](#optional-configuring-nginx-for-public-access)
 6. [Conclusion](#conclusion)

----

 ## Prerequisites

 - Google Cloud Platform (GCP) account
-- Basic knowledge of Linux commands
 - Access to Google Cloud Console
 - SSH key configured to access the GCP instance

----

 ## Creating the Compute Engine Instance

 1. Access the [Google Cloud Console](https://console.cloud.google.com/) and navigate to Compute Engine > VM instances.
 2. Click on "Create Instance."
-3. Configure the virtual machine with the following specifications:
+3. We recommend configuring the VM with these settings (or higher):
    - **vCPUs**: 2
    - **Memory**: 8 GB
    - **Disk**: 10 GB balanced